githubtraining/training-manual/book/app_how_to_generate_locally.md

 1. Check that Ruby is installed.
    - on your command line, run `ruby -v` and `gem -v`
    - If you see a version `2.3.x` for Ruby, you're :+1:.
 If not, refer to directions above. :point_up:
+1. If there is a `Gemfile.lock` file, delete it.
 1. Install bundler: `gem install bundler`.
 1. Clone the repository, and CD into it.
 1. Once inside of the repository, type `script/setup` to install all of the proper gems.